-This draft law consecrates the legal definition of « personal data » into the congolese legal arsenal.
-According to definition provided, personal data « is any information relating to natural person identified or identifiable directly or indirectly, by reference to identification number or to one or more elements, specific to his physical, physiological, genetic identity, psychic, cultural, social or economic » 45
+This draft law consecrates the legal definition of « personal data » into the Congolese legal arsenal.
+According to the definition provided, personal data « is any information relating to a natural person identified or identifiable directly or indirectly, by reference to an identification number or to one or more elements, specific to his physical, physiological, genetic identity, psychic, cultural, social or economic ».

-It prohibits the collection and processing of personal data relating to racial, ethnic or regional origin, parentage, political opinions, religious or philosophical beliefs, union membership, sex life, genetic data or more generally those relating to the health of the person concerned (art.132 paragraph 2).
+It prohibits the collection and processing of personal data relating to the racial, ethnic, or regional origin, parentage, political opinions, religious or philosophical beliefs, union membership, sex life, genetic data, or more generally those relating to the health of the person concerned (art.132 paragraph 2).

 d) The law on the exercise of press freedom